Major Hospital Quality Measurement Sets

-The AHRQ Quality Indicators (QIs) comprise four measure areas: inpatient, prevention, patient safety, and pediatric care.
-The measures were originally developed for several purposes, including quality improvement, pay-for-performance, and public health monitoring.
-Three of the four indicator sets are considered appropriate and useful for public reports as well:
+The AHRQ Quality Indicators (Qis) comprise four measure areas: inpatient, prevention, patient safety, and pediatric care.
+The measures were originally developed for quality improvement, pay-for-performance, and public health monitoring.
+The following indicator sets are considered appropriate and useful for public reports as well:

 - The Inpatient Quality Indicators (IQIs) capture quality of care inside hospitals.
 They include inpatient mortality for certain procedures and medical conditions; utilization of procedures for which there are questions of overuse, underuse, and misuse; and volume of procedures for which there is some evidence that a higher volume of procedures is associated with lower mortality.

 - The Patient Safety Indicators (PSIs) identify adverse events occurring during hospitalization.
 They provide information on potential in-hospital complications and adverse events following surgeries, procedures, and childbirth.

 - The Pediatric Quality Indicators (PedQIs) include measures of inpatient quality and patient safety specifically for the pediatric population.

 Users of the AHRQ Qis can combine some of the individual indicators into composite measures to provide a more “global” assessment of hospital performance.

 Data Source: The AHRQ Qis use inpatient administrative data that is available from individual hospitals, a statewide association or data organization, or a State agency.
 Another source of administrative data for populating the AHRQ Qis measures is the Healthcare Cost and Utilization Project (HCUP).

 ORYX is a set of performance measures required by The Joint Commission.
 Hospitals seeking accreditation from The Joint Commission must submit some combination of ORYX measures to fulfill the requirements; the measures are also meant to support organizations in their quality improvement efforts.